 These general skills, among other more specific abilities like in-hand manipulation (moving small objects around in one hand), visual perception (interpreting what is seen), and motor planning (thinking of, planning, and carrying out a movement) are necessary for virtually all academic, play, and self-care activities.
 These typically develop along a similar timeline for all children, and progress in a manner of skills being built upon one another.

 What is Play?

 “Play allows children to use their creativity while developing their imagination, dexterity, and physical, cognitive, and emotional strength.
-Play is important to healthy brain development.
+It is important to healthy brain development.
 It is through play that children at a very early age engage and interact in the world around them.
-Play allows children to create and explore a world they can master, conquering their fears while practicing adult roles, sometimes in conjunction with other children or adult caregivers.
+It allows children to create and explore a world they can master, conquering their fears while practicing adult roles, sometimes in conjunction with other children or adult caregivers.
 As they master their world, play helps children develop new competencies that lead to enhanced confidence and the resiliency they will need to face future challenges” (Ginsburg, 2007).